apache/flink-web/features.md

 Programs written with the [fluent programming APIs]() or using the [domain-specific APIs and libraries]() are translated to dataflows for the Flink engine.
 Flink takes care of data distribution, communication, and fault tolerance.

-Batch programs are as a special case of streaming programs as data inside the system is streamed all the way, including **pipelined shuffles**.
+Batch programs are as a special case of streaming programs as data inside the system is streamed whereever possible, including **pipelined shuffles**.
   </div>
 </div>